l00sy4/ClementineLdr/README.md

 ### Features

-- As call stacks from LoadLibrary, NtAllocateVirtualMemory and NtProtectVirtualMemory leading to unbacked RX memory can lead to detections, Clementine uses `TpAllocWork` as per the second reference
+- As call stacks from LoadLibrary, NtAllocateVirtualMemory and NtProtectVirtualMemory leading to unbacked RX memory can lead to detections, Clementine uses `TpAllocWork` to create a custom call-stack, as per the second reference

 - Some sort of sleep mask, after I decide on the technique